EpiModel/SexualDistancing/README.md

 Once `renv` has finished initializing, restart R.

-### Warning
+### ARTnet Data Access

 To use this model, you will need a GitHub Private Access Token to install packages from private GitHub repositories (EpiModelHIV-p, ARTNetData).
 It should be set either in "~/.bashrc":
 ```
 export GITHUB_PAT="<your github private access token>"
 ```

 or in "~/.Renviron":
 ```
 GITHUB_PAT="<your github private access token>"
 ```